-Resolution 12: Remuneration of the auditors
+Resolution 11: Remuneration of the auditors

 The remuneration of the auditors may be fixed by the audit committee or the Company in a general meeting.
-The usual practice is for shareholders to resolve at the AGM that the audit committee or Directors decide on this remuneration.
+The usual practice is for shareholders to resolve at the AGM that the audit committee should determine this remuneration.